About the Vanderbilt I-Corps Site Program

 After applying via the link below, there are 4 pathways to participate in the Vanderbilt I-Corps Site Program:

-- Participate in the Wond’ry’s PreFlight program.
-This is a 10-week extra-curricular course that meets every Wednesday at the Wond’ry.
-This program runs every fall and spring and the application typically opens the first week of the semester.
+- Participate in the Wond’ry’s Ideator program.
+This is a 5-week extra-curricular course that meets virtually through the Wond’ry.
+This program runs every fall and spring and the application typically opens the first week of each semester.

 - Enroll in VISE’s IMPACT program.
 This is a semester-long for-credit course through the Vanderbilt School of Engineering that is geared towards medical device inventors.

-- Contact the Wond’ry Team (theWondry@Vanderbilt.edu) and we can put you in our I-Corp mentorship and customer discovery program
+- Contact the Wond’ry Team (thewondry@Vanderbilt.edu) and we can put you in our I-Corps Mentorship and Customer Discovery program.

-If you are currently enrolled in or have completed any of the above programs and have a STEM idea, please reach out the Wond’ry team ASAP to discuss your eligibility.
+If you are currently enrolled in or have completed any of the above programs and have a STEM idea that involves intellectual property, please reach out the Wond’ry team ASAP to discuss your eligibility.

-Want general information about the I-Corps site program or have questions about the eligibility of your idea?
-Email email@example.com
+For general information about the I-Corps site program or questions about the eligibility of your idea, email email@example.com.

 About the NSF’s I-Corps National Program